jordandouglas/BeastMap/README.md

 ## Ancestral sequence reconstruction and indels using BEAUti

 Insertions and deletions (indels) are usually overlooked in phylogenetics.
 In a standard BEAST 2 analysis, gaps (the - symbol) are treated as missing data and are effectively ignored from the likelihood calculation.
-However, this can present problems when reconstructing ancestral sequences and substitution pathways, and will lead to a biased estimate.
+This can present problems when reconstructing ancestral sequences and substitution pathways, and will lead to a biased estimate.
 Using BeastMap, you can treat gaps as a binary data type, as a partition alongside the main amino acid / nucleotide partition.

 1. Open BEAUti